p9221066/ios-xe-mdt/README.md

 Next, import the sample dashboards "9800_wifi_telemetry_dashboard_template.json" and "9800_syslog_dashboard.json".

-You should now see the 9800 streaming telemetry in Grafana.
-Now it's your turn to create your own dashboards.
-Good luck!
+You should now see the 9800 streaming telemetry in action through Grafana dashboards.

+#### 9. Python Integration

+I have also added a sample python script called 'bcho_ap_beacon_extractor.py' which monitors the tx beacon count of an AP.
+When you run the script, it will ask for the IP address of the AP and admin credentials.
+This example was included to demonstrate to you that you can pretty much monitor anything out of the 9800 or AP and inject the data into TIG solution for visualization.